AbdulHaseebKashmirii/portfolio_website/src/content/blog/ai-in-data-analysis.md

 pubDatetime: 2024-12-23T15:22:00Z
 modDatetime: 2024-12-21T09:12:47.400Z
 title: AI in Data Analysis
-slug: aI in data analysis
+slug: ai-in-data-analysis
 featured: true
 draft: false
 tags:
   - AI
 description:
-AI and ML are revolutionizing data analysis by enabling faster, more accurate insights and predictions, improving decision-making and marketing strategies.
+AI and ML are revolutionizing data analysis by enabling faster, more accurate insights and predictions, improving decision-making and marketing strategies.adding-new-post
 ---

 Data analysis is greatly enhanced by `AI` and `ML`, as AI algorithms improve through iterations, which boosts their `accuracy` and `precision`.
 These technologies assist data analysts in handling and processing large datasets more effectively.